-Goal 1: Maintain the City's information management systems in a secure and safe environment.

-Goal 2: Foster a collaborative, engaging and innovative approach to meet the City's information system needs.
+- Goal 1: Maintain the City's information management systems in a secure and safe environment. - Goal 2: Foster a collaborative, engaging and innovative approach to meet the City's information system needs.

-Measures to begin tracking in FY 2023 2020 2021 2022

-Actual Actual Estimated

 New technology to support the WJ community

-and customer support NA NA NA
+and customer support

-Customer satisfaction survey NA NA NA
+Customer satisfaction survey

-Devices per city employee ratio NA NA NA
+Devices per city employee ratio

-% of help desk calls closed the same day NA NA NA
+% of help desk calls closed the same day